maplibre/maplibre-gl-js-docs/docs/pages/example/data-driven-circle-colors.md

 ---
 title: Style circles with a data-driven property
-description: Creating a visualization with a data expression for [`circle-color`](/mapbox-gl-js/style-spec#paint-circle-circle-color).
+description: Create a visualization with a data expression for circle-color.
 topics:
   - Layers
 thumbnail: data-driven-circle-colors